 Master of Tax

-The Master of Accounting (MAC) and Master of Tax (MTX) degree programs share the same goal: to provide accounting education to a diverse group of students to help them become successful professionals in local, national, and global enterprises.
-This goal will be accomplished by providing programs that aid students in developing technical, analytical, communication, interpersonal, and lifelong learning skills.
+The Master of Taxation (MTX) and Master of Accounting (MAC) degree programs share the same goal: to provide accounting education to a diverse group of students to help them become successful professionals in local, national, and global enterprises.
+The Master of Taxation goal will be accomplished by providing programs that aid students in developing technical, analytical, communication, interpersonal, and lifelong learning skills.

-The MTX program is designed to meet the demand for tax specialists in public accounting, private industry, and government.
-Its objectives include rigorous development of:
+The Master of Taxation degree program was designed to meet the demand for tax specialists in public accounting, private industry, and government.
+To this end, its objectives include rigorous development of:

 - A conceptual understanding of taxation; and